Myolie Wu: Acting

 In her early years, Myolie Wu started out as supporting characters in television serials.
-Her acting began to gain recognition through her breakthrough performance in Golden Faith, in which she portrayed the mentally challenged younger sister of Gallen Lo.
+Her acting began to gain recognition through her breakthrough performance in Golden Faith, in which she portrayed the mentally challenged younger sister of Gallen Lo's character, Ivan Ting.
 Her role was well received by the audience and she was awarded the Most Improved Female Artiste Award at the 2002 TVB Anniversary Awards.

 Wu was offered her first lead role in Survivor's Law in 2003.
 In the same year, she also starred in the classic TVB drama Triumph in the Skies alongside veteran actors Francis Ng and Flora Chan.
 Both series received high viewership ratings and she soon rose to popularity.

 In 2005, TVB aired five drama serials in which Wu was lead actress.
 She received further acknowledgement for her acting in the hit series Wars of In-Laws where she played the shrewd daughter in-law of Liza Wang.
 The same serial was also what sparked her ongoing rumours with co-star Bosco Wong.

 In 2007, Wu was paired with Mainland actor Feng Shao Feng in the TVB-CCTV joint production The Drive Of Life.
 The couple was well received by fans.
 She also starred as Chow Lai-Man in the second installment of War of In-Laws, Wars of In-Laws II in the same year.